linguisticmind/fix-digits/README.md

 ## Known issues

-Renaming identically numbered files currently does not work correctly for reordering (`-o, --reorder`).
-To work around this, split the file set into batches in which numbers do not repeat, and reorder files in those batches separately.
+Renaming identically numbered files currently does not work when reordering (`-o, --reorder`).
+To work around this, split the file set into batches in which numbers do not repeat, and reorder each batch separately.

 ## Dependencies